 Clean up spills the moment they happen

 Enough said – tackle spills right away.
 Liquid spills are bad, but oil spills, in particular, need your immediate attention because they can instantly stain your floor.
 To wipe up any type of spill, use a dry microfiber cloth, as it’s soft and highly absorbent.
 If there are rooms in your home where water tends to pool, place small breathable rugs in these areas.
 You’re doing your floors a favor by not letting moisture accumulate on them!

 Use gentle cleansers and tools.

 You’ll need to use a hardwood-rated cleaner that doesn’t contain harmful ingredients once a week.
 Essentially, look for something that’s non-alkaline and non-abrasive – that means no ammonia-based cleaners, bleaches, detergents, or oil soaps.
 Bamboo flooring is sensitive to acidic and harsh cleaners, and if you use them, you will only make matters worse.
 We’ve found the most success with Bona products, which effectively clean and refresh hard surfaces.
 If you can, limit sun exposure, as UV rays will fade hardwoods and bamboo (and just about every other building material) over time.
 Hang blinds and curtains on windows in your home, and you’ll implement a simple solution to this dilemma.
 They shield excess outdoor light, and you’ll have décor that enhances your home’s interior.
 You can also add UV protection films.
 Remember, never pour cleaner directly onto your bamboo floors.
 When it comes to tools, we suggest microfiber products.
 Refrain from using steel wool, as its fibers can easily scratch your floors’ surface.

 Test solutions first

 The right cleaner for bamboo flooring can be difficult to come by.
 Once you find a cleaner you think will revive your floors, make sure you always test it.
-You should keep a few planks to use as testers for new cleaning products or stain treatments.
+You should keep a few extra planks to use as testers for new cleaning products or stain treatments.
 This also goes for DIY remedies; while some swear by dish soap, lemon juice, mayonnaise, vinegar, or vodka, these may not be the best solutions for your new floors.
 Check with your manufacturer for their recommended list of cleaning products.

 Refinish with caution